Perspective

 That instinct eventually became my work.

-Today, I design presentations and information systems that help teams organize complex material into structures people can quickly understand and act on with confidence.
+Today, I design information and communication systems that help teams organize complex material into structures people can understand, navigate, and act on more clearly.

 Designing clarity